Upcoming:

 Sammy has assisted directors including Les Waters, Lee Sunday Evans, Jessica Thebus, Meredith McDonough, Michael Patrick Thornton, John Vreeke, Devon DeMayo, and Marti Lyons, and worked at institutions including Steppenwolf Theatre, Lookingglass Theatre, Woolly Mammoth Theatre, The Denver Center for the Performing Arts, and The Actors Theatre of Louisville.
 He is an alumnus of the Actors Theatre of Louisville Directing Apprenticeship and Northwestern University where he graduated summa cum laude with a degree in theater.

 As a filmmaker, Sammy tends to make intimate character studies which playfully blur the line between comedy and tragedy.
-His four short films have screened at festivals across the country, including his self-written short Cheese Shop which won Best Director at the Windy City International Film Festival and Audience Choice Award at Indieworks.
+His short films have screened at festivals across the country, including his most recent short Clambake which screened at the Art of Brooklyn Film Festival and his self-written short Cheese Shop which won Best Director at the Windy City International Film Festival and Audience Choice Award at Indieworks.